lucasnordic/biDART/README.md

 # biDART

-* Once upon a time a some molecules decided to actually move through space.
+* Once upon a time some molecules decided to actually move through space.
 * However,
 * they only moved through space with their fingers.
 * But with those fingers they typed without error,